Olusegun-Light/Tourisim-API/README.md

 Share your thoughts and feedback on tours by leaving reviews.
 The Reviews API enables you to create, update, and delete your reviews, allowing you to express your genuine experiences with other travelers.

+#### **Bookings**

+Plan your trips with ease by making bookings for your favorite tours.
+Create bookings, retrieve booking details, and manage your bookings effortlessly.
+The Bookings API provides the functionality you need to reserve your spot on exciting adventures.

 #### **Users**

 Connect with fellow travelers, manage your own profile, and enjoy seamless authentication.
 Sign up to join the Tourism community, log in to access your account, or reset your password if needed.
 Update your profile details, or choose to deactivate your account.